 What You Should Know About Nevada Pet Trusts

 With a pet trust, a lot of these things are alleviated.
-The benefit of a pet trust is you designate a caretaker for your animal, the person that’s actually going to take care of your animal.
-And then you also designate a trustee of the trust.
-So, there’s a checks and balances on this.
-The trustee is able to basically manage or check on the caretaker of the animal.
+The benefit of a pet trust is you designate a caretaker for your animal.
+You also designate a trustee of the trust.
+So, there’s a checks and balances on this and the trustee is able to basically manage or check on the caretaker of the animal.

 Another benefit is that most people fund them with a small life insurance policy when they set up a pet trust.
 So it’s not like you have to set one up and have $25,000 or $50,000 ready for the care of your animal.
 You just need to have a little life insurance policy.
 The life insurance beneficiary is the pet trust.
 What happens when you pass away is the life insurance proceeds are payable to the trust.
 The trustee then administers the trust and pays sums to the caretaker in to take care of the animal.

 The other thing with a pet trust is you can designate how you want the animal to be taken care of, including what vet you want to be used; when you want the animal to be fed; how many times you want the animal to be ridden, if it’s a horse or an animal that requires more care; etc. You have a lot more control over how your animal is dealt with after you pass away.
 This is something especially popular with people that have horses, bigger animals, more expensive animals, because you pet owners want to make sure that they’re well provided for.